-In addition to ICGI, Dan also founded the Boys Health Advisory, whose Circumcision Decision-Maker provides valuable information and guidance for parents who might be thinking about circumcising their sons.
+In addition to ICGI, Dan also founded the Boys Health Advisory, whose Circumcision Decision-Maker (now defunct) provides valuable information and guidance for parents who might be thinking about circumcising their sons.
 The text states, in part: “The foreskin is a vital, functional part of the male genital anatomy, and it is not a birth defect.
 Therefore, if there is not an absolutely urgent reason for removing it, it should remain intact—for ethical, psychological, and sexual reasons.
 The boy himself, when he is old enough, is the only person who should make any decision affecting the looks and function of his penis.”

 “Dan Bollinger is a wonderful advocate for the rights of boys and men, and a wonderful colleague,” says Georganne Chapin, Intact America’s Executive Director.
 “He always has good ideas, and is always willing to help.
 Intact America is both fortunate and proud to count Dan among our most loyal supporters.”